-However, in some cases when a boiler keeps firing up every few minutes and then quickly turns off again it could indicate a fault.
-It is called short cycling and is likely to make your heating bills more expensive and, in the long term, will cause damage to the boiler.
+However, if it keeps firing up then quickly turns off again, this could be a sign of short cycling.
+A short cycling boiler will likely make your heating bills more expensive and, in the long term, cause damage to the boiler.

 Here we explain what is happening when a boiler is short cycling and some potential causes behind the problem.

 When your heating system doesn’t need to be on, the heated water in the heat exchanger will naturally cool down as heat escapes the unit.

 To keep track of the temperature inside the boiler, all units have an internal thermostat.
 The internal thermostat of a short cycling boiler will detect that the water in the heat exchanger is cooling and, although the temperature in your home has not dropped, fires up the boiler to reheat the water.

 It does not take the heat exchanger long to reheat this small amount of water back to the thermostat’s temperature setting which is why the boiler quickly turns off again.

 If the boiler fires up every few minutes it is using gas but not heating your home.
 This wastes fuel which will increase your heating bills and carbon emissions and could lead to a damaged heat exchanger.

 If/when the heat exchanger breaks and needs replacing, it typically costs between £300 – £500 (depending on the boiler model).
 This is excluding the labour costs.